-Zhuang et al. [22], [23] improved upon the attack of [2] by obviating the need for a labeled training recording.
+Zhuang et al. [22, 23] improved upon the attack of [2] by obviating the need for a labeled training recording.
 Instead, HMM English language-based model [10] was used on a 10-minute typed English text to detect and label the typed keys and decode the text.
 In this work, a few iterations of feedback-based supervised training using previously classified characters were used to further improve the overall detection accuracy.
 The authors showed that Mel Frequency Cepstrum Coefficients (MFCC) features [12] yield better classification accuracies compared to the Fast Fourier Transform (FFT) features previously used in [2].

 Berger et al. [5] further utilized dictionary attacks to decode 8 letter or longer English words.
 This attack was implemented utilizing correlation calculations on the recorded signal (in the time domain).
-For each recorded word, the attack detected a list of best-matching words from an English dictionary.
-The primary insight of this work is that the keys which are in close physical proximity on the keyboard typically have higher crosscorrelation than the keys that are farther from each other.
+For each recorded word, the attack detected a list of bestmatching words from an English dictionary.
+The primary insight of this work is that the keys which are in close physical proximity on the keyboard typically have higher cross-correlation than the keys that are farther from each other.

-A. Open Research Challenges
+1.1 Open Research Problems

 Our paper takes a fresh look at keyboard acoustic attacks and aims to address some important aspects that prior work left unexplored.
-First, it investigates the possibility of eavesdropping over "strong" textual passwords via keyboard acoustic emanations.
-(We limit our work to strong passwords consisting of 6 lowercase alphabets.)
+First, it investigates the possibility of eavesdropping over "random" textual passwords via keyboard acoustic emanations.
 Textual passwords are by far the most dominant means of user authentication deployed today, used in a variety of different contexts and applications.
-However, passwords suffer from several welldocumented vulnerabilities [1], [11], [21].
+However, passwords suffer from several welldocumented vulnerabilities [11, 21, 1].
 One of the most prominent problems is that users often select "weak" passwords that can be easily guessed or are susceptible to small-space dictionary attacks (i.e., for a k-letter password, the size of the password space is much smaller than $26^k$ ).
-In order to address this weakness, users are often instructed, and at times forced, to use strong passwords [9], [19].
+In order to address this weakness, users are often instructed, and at times forced, to use random passwords [9, 19].
 These passwords possess relatively high bit entropy and employ random selection of characters.
-Therefore, in the realm of eavesdropping over a strong password via keyboard acoustic emanations, a dictionary attack or an HMM language model is not useful and prior research is not applicable.
-The first question this raises is: how feasible it is to retrieve strong passwords by means of keyboard acoustic eavesdropping?.
+Therefore, in the realm of eavesdropping over a random password via keyboard acoustic emanations, a dictionary attack or an HMM language model is not